csci596team/parallel-sudoku/README.md

 #### Race Condition

+##### Race condition on to-do list

 Each thread holds a to-do list to track its current state and record the remaining work.
-The
+When one thread finishes its work, it tries to find other works from other threads by examining to-do lists of other threads.

+To-do list will be read and changed by different threads, which cause a race condition.

+While maintaining to-do lists, we use `#pragma omp critical` to ensure read and write consistency.

+##### Race condition on mask updates

+TODO